WynnStorm/GameSync/README.md

-This script automates the process of updating Steam shortcuts and downloading images from SteamGridDB.
+This script automates the process of updating non-Steam shortcuts and downloading images from SteamGridDB.
 Prerequisites

 Before running the script, ensure you have the following Python libraries installed: